backend-development/backend-development-textbook/source/security.md

 - Report: [Comcast uses MITM javascript injection to serve unwanted ads and messages](https://www.privateinternetaccess.com/blog/2016/12/comcast-still-uses-mitm-javascript-injection-serve-unwanted-ads-messages/)
 - MDN: [Subresource Integrity - SRI](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity)

-## Insufficient Logging&Monitoring

-> Insufficient logging and monitoring, coupled with missing or ineffective integration with incident response, allows attackers to further attack systems, maintain persistence, pivot to more systems, and tamper, extract, or destroy data.
-Most breach studies show time to detect a breach is over 200 days, typically detected by external parties rather than internal processes or monitoring.
-[OWASP Wiki](https://www.owasp.org/index.php/Top_10-2017_A10-Insufficient_Logging%26Monitoring)

-This is really outside the scope of the backend framework.

 ## Cross Site Request Forgery (CSRF)

 This security problem used to be No 8 on the list, but was no longer listed in the 2017.

 > A CSRF attack forces a logged-on victim’s browser to send a forged HTTP request, including the victim’s session cookie and any other automatically included authentication information, to a vulnerable web application.
 This allows the attacker to force the victim’s browser to generate requests the vulnerable application thinks are legitimate requests from the victim.
-[OWASP Wiki](<https://www.owasp.org/index.php/Top_10_2013-A8-Cross-Site_Request_Forgery_(CSRF)>)
+[OWASP](https://owasp.org/www-community/attacks/csrf)

 First use GET and POST appropriately.
 Secondly, a security token in non-GET requests will protect your application from CSRF.
 Rails can handle this for you: